rollup/rollup/docs/05-plugins.md

 Use Rollup's internal acorn instance to parse code to an AST.

+#### `this.resolve(importee: string, importer: string) => Promise<{id: string, external: boolean} | null>`
+Resolve imports to module ids (i.e. file names) using the same plugins that Rollup uses, and determine if an import should be external.
+If `null` is returned, the import could not be resolved by Rollup or any plugin but was not explicitly marked as external by the user.

 #### `this.resolveId(importee: string, importer: string) => Promise<string | null>`

 Resolve imports to module ids (i.e. file names) using the same plugins that Rollup uses.
 Returns `null` if an id cannot be resolved.